 On Broad Street, there are a number of eateries including the delightful American diner and ice-cream shop, Gelati’s, which serves up a selection of vegetarian jacket potatoes, salads and quiches or for early birds, you can try their ‘Vegelatis‘ full English vegetarian breakfast – vegetarian sausages, free-range eggs, tomatoes, mushrooms, hash browns and wilted spinach.

-On the opposite side of the street, The Cellar Bar not only serves up a huge range of cocktails but they also have a delicious vegetarian sharing board on the menu which includes mozzarella sticks, skin-on fries, hummus, crackers, olives and baked sourdough bread with chilli jam.
-Also on Broad Street, the King Charles II pub serves plant-based burgers, Mexican nachos, buffalo cauliflower wings, vegan chilli burgers and vegetable & lentil chilli with vegan ice cream sundae to finish.
+Over the road, the King Charles II pub serves plant-based burgers, Mexican nachos, buffalo cauliflower wings, vegan chilli burgers and vegetable & lentil chilli with vegan ice cream sundae to finish.

 The Man of Ross Inn is a firm favourite with the locals with its outside seating at the top of Wye Street – perfect for enjoying a pint or a bite to eat watching the sun go down.
 Vegetarian options include their panfried garlic mushrooms on ciabatta or warm ‘barra gallega‘ rustic baguette with vegetarian sausages, Cornish brie & cranberry sauce.
 For something more substantial, they offer butternut squash, goat’s cheese & beetroot burgers served on a toasted bun.
 Call 01989 763111 for further information.